-Due to the size of hole revealed, we decided it would be best to reuse the black base plate and fix the mushroom vent - which I quickly ordered - on top of this with screws.
-We needed to clean the area on the roof, treating around the hole for rust and then apply two coats of paint.
+Due to the size of the hole revealed, we decided it would be best to reuse the black base plate and fix the mushroom vent – which I quickly ordered – on top of this with screws.
+We needed to clean the area on the roof, treat around the hole for rust, and then apply two coats of paint.

 The base plate also needed preparing with rust treatment and repainting once the top had been removed.
-Imagine Nick’s surprise when he removed the metal top from the baseplate to discover it was actually a small tin bucket that had been fixed on upside down!
+Imagine Nick’s surprise when he removed the metal top from the baseplate to discover it was actually a small tin bucket that had been fixed upside-down!

-Nick cleaned up, treated and painted the base and then drilled holes ready for the mushroom vent to be secured top.
+Nick cleaned up, treated, and painted the base and then drilled holes ready for the mushroom vent to be secured on top.

 Suddenly the weather was due to change and as the sky grew dark we were racing against time to get it all fitted.
-First job was to put some proper insulation in the roof space.
+The first job was to put some proper insulation in the roof space.